Rings of almost everywhere defined functions: Almost everywhere defined continuous functions

-\begin{lemma} Let $X$ be a topological space and let $\Dom$ be the set of dense open subsets of $X.$ Then $\Dom$ is an admissible set of domains on $X$. \end{lemma} \begin{proof} Clearly $X\in \Dom$.
+\begin{lemma} Let $X$ be a topological space and let $\Dom$ be the set of dense open subsets of $X.$ Then $\Dom$ is a $\pi$-subsystem of the topology of $X$. \end{lemma} \begin{proof} $\Dom$ is non-empty because $X\in \Dom$.
 Consider $A,B\in \Dom.$ Given any non-empty open subset $C$ of $X,$ then the open subset $A\cap C$ of $X$ is non-empty because $A$ is dense in $X,$ therefore $(A \cap B) \cap C = B\cap(A\cap C)$ is non-empty because $B$ is dense in $X.$ This shows that the open subset $A\cap B$ of $X$ is again dense in $X,$ i.e.~$A\cap B \in \Dom.$ \end{proof} Due to this Lemma~\ref{lemma:AlEv} we can define a certain partially ordered commutative ring $\AlEv(X)$ on any topological space $X$:

 \begin{definition} Let $X$ be a topological space, then we write $\AlEv(X) \coloneqq \Stetig_\approx(\Dom)$ with $\Dom$ the set of dense open subsets of $X$.
 An element of $\AlEv(X)$ is called an \emph{almost everywhere defined continuous $\RR$\=/valued function on $X$}. \end{definition}